Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 Yeah.

-So being told that you know we're being saved economically is a complete lie.
+Being told that you're being saved economically is a complete lie.

-Well, certainly, I mean, Scott Bessant on Monday put out this short thread saying that the US is considered uh considers Argentina one of their most important allies in Latin America, because obviously a lot of the regimes in South America are not friendly towards the US.
+I mean, Scott Besant on Monday put out this short thread saying that the US is considered, considers Argentina one of their most important allies in Latin America, because obviously a lot of the regimes in South America are not friendly towards the US.

-Millet is very friendly towards the US, sees Donald Trump as somebody that he wants to style himself after, therefore they want to keep them, they want to keep Millet in charge.
+Malay is very friendly towards the US, sees Donald Trump as somebody that he wants to style himself after.

-So they're saying that uh one way that they might help, they give options saying uh these are not limited to, but these are some of the options, swap lines, direct currency purchases, purchases of US dollar denominated government debt from the Treasury's exchange stabilization fund, which is I think where this 20 billion dollar loan may be coming from.
+So they're saying that one way that they might help, they give options saying these are not limited to, but these are some of the options, swap lines, direct currency purchases, purchases of US dollar denominated government debt from the Treasury's Exchange Stabilization Fund, which I think is where this $20 billion loan may be coming from.

-Another thing which is being stated is that the US in doing so will purchase uh foreign loans, foreign government bonds from the Argentinian government to the tune of about 20 billion dollars.
+Another thing which is being stated is that the US, in doing so, will purchase foreign loans, foreign government bonds from the Argentinian government to the tune of about $20 billion.

-But again, like you say, the whole point of a bond is it is debt.
+But again, like you say, the whole point of a bond is it is dead.

 The Argentinian government will at some point have to face down repaying that again.